-- Teacher 2: Okay, cruise over to the color of the fourth C. Do so.
-Or hold up or point to a gray color. - Teacher 1: What is our next C, and what does it have to do with gray?
+- Teacher 2: Okay, cruise on over to the color of the fourth C. Do so. - Teacher 1: What is our next C and what does it have to do with gray?
 Take answers.
 Gray reminds us of what happened at the tower of Babel when everything was in CONFUSION.
 Show the 7 C'S CONFUSION POSTER. - Teacher 2: Add the C for CONFUSION in square four of your cross, and then color it gray around the edges.
-Do so, using the black crayon or colored pencil, but pressing lightly so it looks like gray.
-Or use a gray crayon.
-Teacher 1 continues. - Teacher 1: We learned that, not long after Noah's flood, the earth filled with people again, and they once more turned away from God.
+Do so, using either gray or lightly colored black so it looks like gray. - Teacher 1: We learned that, not long after the global flood, the earth filled with people again, and they again turned away from God.
 Are you noticing the pattern?
-Time and time again, people rebel against God!
+Time and time again, people rebel against God.
 This time the people disobeyed God by staying together and building what?
 Take answers.
 Right, a tower.
-So God came down and gave them different languages, causing them to scatter all over the ? (earth) Let's quote Genesis 11:9 together to remember this.
+So God came down and gave them different languages, causing them to scatter all over the \\\?
+Earth.
+Let's quote Genesis 11:9 to remember this.
 Show the DAY 3 MEMORY VERSE POSTER and recite it together. - Teacher 2: The family groups moved apart and eventually developed distinct physical characteristics: skin shade (we're all shades of brown, from light to dark), hair color, eye shape, and so forth.
-But still, all people from all time are related.
-We all go back to the first people named .
-(Adam and Eve) And as one, big, related family, we should treat each other with kindness and respect.
+But still, all people from all time are really related.
+We all go back to the first people named \\\?
+Adam and Eve.